Daddy, let’s kill

 The talks eventually died down and the elitist family bid adieu, leaving us behind.

 Dad turned to me, holding my hands and tugging me closer.
-I smiled, wiping a rogue tear from the corner of his eye and falling into his warm embrace.
-"Don't worry..
+I wiped a rogue tear from the corner of his eye and fell into his warm embrace.
+"Don't worry.
 It'll all work out, dad."

 He nodded over my shoulders, letting off an unsatisfactory chuckle.
-"I know, I know.."
+"I know, I know."
 Sighing, he pulled my face up.
-Kindness danced on his.
-"I am sad that my daughter will be married to a family where she would become a widow."
+Kindness danced on his, helplessness hid behind the walls of his heart.
+"I am sad that my daughter will be married, only to become a widow."

 Looking at him, I straightened my back.
 "A widow, yes.
-But a queen, nonetheless."
+But a head, nonetheless."

 Liked the chapter?
 Let me know in the comments.

-First time writing a Cartel series on Inkitt.
+First time writing a Cartel series on Wattpad.

-Show me your love and support in the comment button
+Show me your love and support with the star and comment button